MadRiver44/wdi/unit02/w06_d01/lab/firebase_message_board_lab/readme.md

 9. open the url stated in the return results and confirm site is working

 ### Bonus
-Whiteboard the bootstrap html and include the css for each class
+Whiteboard the bootstrap html and include detailed css for the bootstrap specific css